SuadeLabs/fire/documentation/properties/purpose.md

 ### int_on_ecgd_lending
 Describes an account that holds the amount of interests receivable/payable where the interest amount originates from **loans** guaranteed by the Export Credits Guarantee Department (ECGD) also known as UK Export Finance.

+### int_on_debt_issued
+Describes an account that holds the amount of interest income/expense reported in a Profit and Loss report and where the interest amount originates from **debt securities issued**.

 ### int_on_deposit
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **deposits**.